turningpoint Support Centre now has five locations across the city of Melbourne

 We are looking to expand and equip our space within our church campus with shelving, a fridge and freezer so we better cater and care for even more Hallam people.
 This will also include a hot lunch.

 Turningpoint Hallam Food Support, Pixel Play Centre, shop 2, 151 Princes Highway, Hallam.

 KOO WEE RUP

 Koo Wee Rup Connect is a service that caters to the community, providing food and grocery items for those who need support.
-We have a newly built facility that is open every Friday from 10:30 - 2:30pm, that enables clients to shop for the food that they need.
-We do have a delivery service available, please book in advance before Thursday each week.
+We have a newly built facility that is open every Friday, from 10:30am-2:00pm, that enables clients to shop for the food that they need.
+We also have a delivery service available, but please book in advance before Thursday each week.

-The Basement Food Hub is a food support program in Lilydale is for people who have fallen on tough times. turningpoint church Lilydale have started The Basement Food Hub to help out people from the area who are struggling to afford to feed their families.
+The Basement Food Hub is a food support program in Lilydale for people who have fallen on tough times. turningpoint Church Lilydale started The Basement Food Hub to help out people from the area who are struggling to afford to feed their families.

 Every Monday, the space below the Subway store in Main St is open from 9am to 1pm for people to come and shop - like they would in a supermarket, but for free!